UFYB 37: SELF LOVE 2.0

 I talk about self-love on this podcast a lot.
 However, today, I want to do something a bit different and talk about the thoughts and beliefs that hold women back from doing the work that they need to do to accept and love themselves and become truly happy.

 Listen in as we take a look at three thought errors that are running in the back of your mind, holding you back from working on your emotional health and making progress.
 Join me as I show you how you can make a few simple mindset shifts that will deeply enrich not only your life but the lives of those around you.

 And remember, it’s never too late to unshackle yourself from the oppression of your lizard brain so you can create a new life that’s congruent with your vision.
-And if you’d like some help getting started, visit unfuckyourbrain.com/program and fill out an application.
+And if you’d like some help getting started, visit unfuckyourbrain.com/theclutch and join us.

 Welcome to Unf*ck Your Brain, the only podcast that teaches you how to use psychology, feminism, and coaching, to rewire your brain and get what you want in life.
 And now here’s your host, Harvard law school grad, feminist rockstar, and master coach, Kara Loewentheil.

 Hello my chickens.
 So I was just reading – I read all of the applications for Unf*ck Your Brain personally, and I was just reading one that said – it was from someone who said she doesn’t like the fluff but she likes my teachings.
 So I actually am not sure what the fluff is because I feel like I’m a lot less woo-woo, but I think maybe she means the part in the beginning where I like, talk about what’s going on with me.